MerginMaps/docs/src/field/mobile-features/index.md

 ![Editing line geometry streaming](./mobile-edit-streaming.jpg "Editing line geometry streaming")

 ### Redraw geometry
-The existing geometry of MulitPoints, lines and areas can also be redrawn.
+The existing geometry of lines, areas and MultiPoint geometry can also be redrawn.

 Tap the **More option** button and select the **Redraw geometry** option.